capocasa/audiobar/readme.txt

 Initial beta release

 == Upgrade Notice ==

+= 1.0.3 =
+* Fixed a compatibility issue with MySQL 5.4 and reinstated broken SEO text in the frame.
+Upgrade recomended.

 = 1.0.2 =
 * Fixed broken color selection and cleaned up some notices.
 Upgrade recommended.